-A curious topic that I’ve never seen discussed in other research papers is the topic Arroyo spends a lot of time on of aroma breakage due to diluting spirits with water.
-Apparently, the sudden shock of adding water to spirits, particularly rum because much of its character is dependent on esters and rum oil, is capable of splitting the esters via hydrolysis and possibly precipitating aromatic substances as salts.
+Arroyo spends a lot of time discussing the topic of of aroma breakage due to diluting spirits with water.
+This is a curious topic I’ve never seen discussed in other research papers.
+I suspect this is because it is so hard to quantify.
+Apparently, the sudden shock of adding water to spirits, particularly rum, because much of its character is dependent on esters and rum oil, is capable of splitting the esters via hydrolysis and possibly precipitating aromatic substances as salts.

 The ideal raw distillate, however, would be one needing no dilution or treatment of any kind before proceeding with its curing, either slow or natural; or accelerated or artificial.
 These conditions are attainable through proper yeast and raw material selection, appropriate methods of fermentation and post fermentation treatment of the beers; followed by carefully controlled distillation technic based on the principle of selective extraction.
 Present manufacturing methods with few exceptions, have not come to this high state of development as yet.
 Hence, mention must be made of the important changes occurring during the diluting, or the diluting and carbon treatment process during rectification.

 I was first casually introduced to the topic many years ago by Ed Hamilton who explained to me the phenomenon as a past problem with Martinique rhums shipped to France for bottling.
 According to Ed, these rhums would be improperly diluted, rushing the process, and the aroma would be detrimentally effected.
 The science on the topic so far is not as easy to fully explain as I’d like, but there is one overall solution pointed out above and that is to distill at lower proofs so much of the water is already integrated.
 Easier said than done, lets let Arroyo drop a little more science: